 Marital assets may include insurance, stocks, annuity and retirement benefits.
 Some portions of a personal injury settlement may be marital property.
 Determining whether a specific piece of property is marital or non-marital is a question of fact.

-How is marital property divided in divorce in Georgia?
-Are marital assets always split 50/50?
+How are marital assets divided in divorce in Georgia?

 The purpose of equitable division of marital assets is to assure that property accumulated during the marriage be fairly distributed between the spouses.
 Thus, assets are not always split 50/50 in Georgia.